Monyratanak/HCIA-Access-/README.md

 # HCIA-Access-
-Why you should learn HCIA Access ?

-I think for me HCIA Access is entry level for those working in ISP that desired to understand how processes of PON work.
-In here, I am focusing on how to provisioning on OLT.
+HCIA-Access is entry level for those working in ISP and desired to be understand basic how the processes of PON technology working.

-I hope you enjoy it. if you have found any mistake in my own document noted, feel free to contact me then I will be improve and update to make more useful. thanks everyone.
+In this documentation, I am focused how to provisioning on Optical Line Terminal ( OLT ).